humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

 ## Conclusion

 Internet Explorer does have XPath support, but it comes with several caveats.
-First is that XPath queries only work on XML documents, not on HTML documents and therefore can&#8217;t be used on `document` to help find elements on the page.
+First is that XPath queries only work on XML documents, not on HTML documents and therefore can't be used on `document` to help find elements on the page.
 Second, the XPath implementation is very basic and allows only basic return types (nodes and `NodeSet` objects).
-Still, if you&#8217;re dealing with XML data, XPath remains a fast and convenient way to find specific elements without walking the DOM manually.
+Still, if you're dealing with XML data, XPath remains a fast and convenient way to find specific elements without walking the DOM manually.

  [1]: {{site.url}}/blog/2009/03/17/xpath-in-javascript-part-1/
  [2]: {{site.url}}/blog/2009/03/24/xpath-in-javascript-part-2/